tymyrddin/purple/source/docs/making-of/iac/index.rst

-Getting a foothold in the top of the world tree
+A foothold in the top of the world tree
 =========================================================

 Building cloud attack infrastructure is like being a digital property developer - except instead of luxury condos,